MiftaudeenJamiu/Supply-Chain-Project/README.md

 - Product Analysis Page
 1. Order Quantity vs. SKU: Bar chart comparing sales volume by SKU.
 2. Stock Level vs. SKU: Inventory monitoring to identify overstocked or understocked items.
-3. Lead Time vs. SKU: Highlights fulfillment delays or variability across SKUs.
+3. Lead Time vs. SKU: Highlights fulfilment delays or variability across SKUs.
-4. Avg Profit Margin % by Product Type: Displays profitability at the category level.
+4. Avg Profit Margin% % by Product Type: Displays profitability at the category level.
 5. Scatter Plot – Products Sold by SKU: Helps spot high-selling vs. low-moving products and correlates with inventory and cost patterns.
 See the snapshots below for an overview of the Product Analysis Page.